wamp-proto/wamp-proto/docs/implementations.rst

 ruby_wamp_client_   Ruby                                A WAMP client for Ruby rx-wamp_            JavaScript                          A `RxJS <https://github.com/Reactive-Extensions/RxJS>`_ wrapper library for WAMP.
 Built on AutobahnJS, running in the browser and NodeJS.
 Thruway_            PHP                                 Thruway is a WAMP library built in PHP that provides both Client and Router roles.
-Turnpike_           Go                                  A Go implementation of WAMP V2 Spell_              Elixir/Erlang                       Spell is a WAMP library built using Elixir, running on the Erlang VM.
+SWamp-Client_       PHP                                 A Wamp client written in PHP using extension Swoole / Open Swoole Turnpike_           Go                                  A Go implementation of WAMP V2 Spell_              Elixir/Erlang                       Spell is a WAMP library built using Elixir, running on the Erlang VM.
 Swamp_              Swift                               WAMP client library in pure Swift using Starscream and SwiftyJSON.